MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/adfs/New-AdfsAccessControlPolicy.md

 ## DESCRIPTION
 The **New-AdfsAccessControlPolicy** cmdlet creates an Active Directory Federation Services (AD FS) access control policy from a policy metadata file.

-## How to create a Federation metadata file?
+## How to create a federation metadata file

 The federation metadata document is an XML file that is available for [download](https://adfshelp.microsoft.com/MetadataExplorer/GetFederationMetadata).
 Enter your federation service name and select the **Get federation metadata** button to retrieve your document.